-Since the acquisition of the Kami Property, Alderon has been engaging with various stakeholders, including regulatory agencies, Aboriginal groups, municipalities, and the public.
+Since the acquisition of the Kami Property, Alderon has been engaging with various stakeholders, including regulatory agencies, Indigenous governments and organizations, municipalities, and the public.
 Alderon has been providing Project information and Project updates to stakeholders on a regular basis.
 Alderon will continue to engage with stakeholders throughout the environmental assessment process and during the life of the Project.

-Alderon is committed to develop the Kami Project within a sustainable development framework.
+Alderon is committed to developing the Kami Iron Ore Project within a sustainable development framework.
 As described in its corporate environmental policy:

 - Alderon engages in the exploration discovery, development, production and distribution of iron ore and its associated products.

 - Alderon believes that our opportunities to contribute to and thrive in the economies in which we operate must be earned through a demonstrated commitment to sustainable development.

 - Accordingly, Alderon's actions must demonstrate a responsible approach to social, economic, and environmental performance that is aligned with the evolving priorities of our communities of interest.
 Our actions must reflect a broad spectrum of values that we share with our employees and communities of interest and they must underscore our ongoing efforts to protect our employees, communities, customers, and the natural environment.

 November 2017 - Alderon released an update to the Economic Impact Assessment (EIA) for the Kami Project.
 The updated EIA outlines significant economic benefits and positive implications for the economies of Newfoundland and Labrador, Québec, and Canada as a whole, including:

 - 100,600-person years of direct, indirect, and induced employment across Canada